connorocampo/dotdev/src/blog/replace-loops-using-recursion.md

 3 + 2 + 1 = 6;
 ```

-Make sense?
-I hope so.
-But just in case it's not 100% clear, here's a sort of flow chart of how we solved the about example.
+I hope that makes sense!
+But just in case it's not 100% clear, I'll be adding flow chart of how we solved the above example.